wasmerio/wasmer/lib/compiler-cranelift/README.md

+# Wasmer Compiler - Cranelift

-This is the `wasmer-compiler-cranelift` crate, which contains the Cranelift compiler implementation.
+This is the `wasmer-compiler-cranelift` crate, which contains a compiler implementation based on Cranelift.